davi2206/davi2206.github.io/z_plan.md

 - Hacked

 Writing: Books, process, thoughts, struggles,
-- 30 SS: The process, the writing, the selection of stories, the design, the publishing, the lot...
+- "Everyone says they would write a book, if they had the time": 30 SS: The process, the writing, the selection of stories, the design, the publishing, the lot...
     - Link to it from November Project
 - 1000 words I had in my pocket
 - Crafting of glass pearls